Updated to: 28 August 2019Download as PDF

 The Law of Environment no. 1333 of 1992

 National detailed regulation for ESIA

-The Regulation on Prevention and Environmental Control (DS 24176, approved in 1995) sets the EIA and environmental quality control regulatory framework.
-The regulation establishes the methodology for EIA: the environmental license, competences of the environmental authorities, and screening.
+The Regulation on Prevention and Environmental Control (DS 24176, 1995) sets the EIA and environmental quality control regulatory framework.
+The regulation establishes the full EIA procedure and competences of the environmental authorities.
 Environmental quality control concerns the control of all investments in the process of implementation, operation, maintenance or abandonment phase.

-- Guide for how to fill in the environmental information form.
+- how to fill in the environmental information form.

-- Guide for the minimum content of an impact assessment study report.
+- the minimum content of an impact assessment study report.

 Sector specific procedures or regulations on EIA